 She requested the views of Board members with regards to the use of symbols and pictograms, with wheelchair symbol and if we should limit to standardized symbols or if the use of other symbols would be relevant and finally, if a separate symbol should be used for “accessibility”.

+Comments from the audience:

-The President opened the floor to the participants for interventions.
-Kato Lie thought that changing the wheelchair sign would be a difficult task although the new sign was better and he would welcome a general accessibility symbol.
+Kato Lie: thought that changing the wheelchair sign would be a difficult task although the new sign was better and he would welcome a general accessibility symbol.

-Pirkko Mahlamaki said that some symbols were not clear and that she didn’t know if she would be able to interpret them well.
+Pirkko Mahlamaki: said that some symbols were not clear and that she didn’t know if she would be able to interpret them well.

-Humbero Insolera requested clarification of the foreseen outcome of the current discussion and he specified that the symbol for interpretation has always been the one with hands.
+Humbero Insolera: requested clarification of the foreseen outcome of the current discussion and he specified that the symbol for interpretation has always been the one with hands.

-Gisele Marlière called for a common position at European level put forward by the EDF.
-Giampiero Griffo requested to explore a broader solution on conceptual aspects of these symbols.
+Gisele Marlière: called for a common position at European level put forward by the EDF.
+Giampiero Griffo: requested to explore a broader solution on conceptual aspects of these symbols.

-Marcica Miric expressed her preference for older wheelchair symbol.
+Marcica Miric: expressed her preference for older wheelchair symbol.
 She said that the discussion should go further on the harmonization of the symbols.

-Thuridur explained that some reflections and changes in Iceland was taking place.
+Thuridur: explained that some reflections and changes in Iceland was taking place.

 The Director reported on discussions with Inclusion Europe about intellectual disabilities and that this specific symbol without explanations was difficult to understand.
 She reported on discussions about the UN Symbol that was already used in the UN, but again, the meaning was not clear without explanation.
 Alejandro reported that work still needed to be done on standardization in this field and that EDF should reach a common position to be put forward at a European Level.
 The Director also expressed the difficulties met in trying to get a single symbol for all disabilities.
 She insisted on the need to get the involvement of EDF members in this field.